 Stop Credit Card Junk Mail

-Another great reason to stop credit card junk mail: to prevent identity theft.
-If you don't shred or tear up the applications before throwing them away, there's a chance a thief could steal the application from the trash, mail it in, and intercept the card.
-It could be months, years even, before you discover the violation, especially if don't regularly monitor your credit report.
+Eliminating mailings from credit card companies reduces the amount of mail you receive and the amount of wasted paper coming into your home.
+Stopping credit card junk mail also prevents identity theft.
+For example, if you don't shred the credit card offers and applications before throwing them away, it's possible a thief could steal the application from the trash, mail it in, and intercept the card.
+It could be months, or even years, before you discover the violation, especially if you don't regularly monitor your credit report.

-Regardless of which method you use - visiting the website or calling - you will have to provide some personal information.
-Your name and address are required to confirm your identity.
+In order to opt out, you'll need to provide your name and address to confirm your identity.
 Your social security number is optional, but may help the credit bureau process your request.
 Before entering your social security number, confirm that you're on the correct website.
 Look for an "https://" at the beginning of the hyperlink and a lock in the address bar indicating that you're on a secure website.

 You can stop telemarketers from contacting you by registering with the National Do Not Call Registry.
 The registry is free and reduces all the telemarketing calls you receive - not just the ones you receive from credit card companies and other related services.

 You can register your phone number by going to www.donotcall.gov or by calling 1-888-382-1222 from the number you want to register.
 For example, if you want to register your cell phone, call from your cell phone.